ha0z1/idmp/README.md

 Assume the failure rate of an interface request is 10%.
 Then after 3 retries, the chance of the request still failing will drop to 0.1%.

 Using `idmp` to wrap the interface, it will automatically retry on timeouts or failures internally, which will greatly reduce the occurrence of abnormal situations.
-Before each retry, you can listen for exceptions through the `onBeforeretry` hook function for some statistical burying (note that it will not capture the last error)
+Before each retry, you can listen for exceptions through the `onBeforeRetry` hook function for some statistical burying (note that it will not capture the last error)

 ```typescript
 const getUserData = idmp(